navigation bar

 Hazards to navigation

 The two biggest hazards to be encountered on the Red River are the low water and high headwinds.
-There are no rapids, and most of the trees that could be in the river were there long ago.
+There are no rapids of significance, and most of the trees that could be in the river were there long ago.
 The lack of shade makes the possibility of heat-related injuries more likely from June through September, and possibly as late as October.
 Be sure to carry sunscreen, a hat, long sleeve shirts and long pants for mid-summer paddling.

 River Access Points